Code compliance can be a grey area issue for partial renovations.

 However, by law a partial renovation must not reduce the performance of the existing structure.

 In some areas such as provision of insulation, there will be a significant difference in performance between the old and the new construction, which potentially reduces the performance of the space.
+This is not permitted – when a building is altered, the Building Act requires that it comply with the Building Code ‘to at least to the same extent as before the alteration’.
 For insulation of walls, which is generally the main area of concern, strategies include, in increasing order of preference:

 - increasing the level of insulation in the new construction and the ceiling of both old and new to offset the lack of wall insulation in the existing walls – this will not avoid the heat loss through the existing walls, but will have some impact on reducing overall heat loss; the benefit will be greater where the area of the addition is large in relation to the original area of the space